Big banks act tough with hedge fund clients

 Hedge funds typically use three prime brokers, who make money by lending money for trades or securities for short-selling, arranging custody for a fund's assets or even by finding office space or providing advice on regulation or risk management.

-Brokers can often look for a fund firm to provide them with at least $250,000 of business per year, said one hedge fund executive, which would be a substantial amount for a manager with, say, $25 million (16 million pounds) in assets.
+Brokers can often look for a fund firm to provide them with at least $250,000 of business per year, said one hedge fund executive, which would be a substantial amount for a manager with, say, $25 million in assets.

 "If you're a small fund with $100 million of AUM (assets under management) and you have a strategy that's not hugely leveraged, it may mean you're not paying the broker very much," said one prime broker who spoke on condition of anonymity.